lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 .. important::

    Edits to resources via the Argo CD UI are temporary.
-   To make permanent changes, you need to edit the service's Helm chart in the `phalanx repository`_.
+   To make permanent changes, you need to edit the application's Helm chart in the `phalanx repository`_.

 .. _updating-and-resyncing-from-branch:

 Updating and resyncing from the branch
 --------------------------------------

-When you have edited your service's Helm chart in your development branch of the `phalanx repository`_, you need to sync those changes to Kubernetes.
+When you have edited your application's Helm chart in your development branch of the `phalanx repository`_, you need to sync those changes to Kubernetes.

 Argo CD generally refreshes automatically.
-If you have pushed your branch to GitHub and Argo CD doesn't show that your application is out-of-sync, you can click the :guilabel:`Refresh` button on your service's Argo CD page.
+If you have pushed your branch to GitHub and Argo CD doesn't show that your application is out-of-sync, you can click the :guilabel:`Refresh` button on your application's Argo CD page.

-When your service shows an out-of-sync status, you can click the :guilabel:`Sync` button on your service's Argo CD page.
+When your application shows an out-of-sync status, you can click the :guilabel:`Sync` button on your application's Argo CD page.
-When individual services are synchronized their status changes from yellow to green.
+When individual applications are synchronized their status changes from yellow to green.

 In some cases you many also need to restart Pods_ in Deployments_ to see changes take affect.
 See :ref:`branch-deploy-restart`.